-Here, we chat to our new friends and partners Back to Ours, Hull, to offer an overview of what Composer-Curator 2021 in Hull will look like.
+Here, we chat to our friends and partners Back to Ours, to offer an overview of what Composer-Curator 2021 in Hull looks like.

-We transform everyday places into extraordinary venues – school atriums into circus Big Tops, community centres into theatres, and shopping centres into live music venues – partnering with Under the Influence to host bands such as Black Grape, The Coral, Reverend and the Makers and Ash at Bransholme’s North Point Shopping Centre.
-Last year we joined forces with Hull post-punks LIFE to stream their first live gig since lockdown, premiering a spoken word commission exploring how the pandemic has affected young people across the city, and our Right on your Sofa programme brought people together digitally for a weekly Friday night Facebook live gig, giving a platform to local artists who’d lost opportunities to perform.
+They transform everyday places into extraordinary venues – school atriums into circus Big Tops, community centres into theatres, and shopping centres into live music venues – partnering with Under the Influence to host bands such as Black Grape, The Coral, Reverend and the Makers and Ash at Bransholme’s North Point Shopping Centre.
+In 2020, they joined forces with Hull post-punks LIFE to stream their first live gig since lockdown, premiering a spoken word commission exploring how the pandemic has affected young people across the city.
+Their Right on your Sofa programme brought people together digitally for a weekly Friday night Facebook live gig, giving a platform to local artists who’d lost opportunities to perform.

-We’re really proud and excited to partner with Sound and Music and Sunderland Culture on the Composer-Curator 2021, supporting artists to create new work and experiences with audiences firmly at their heart.”
+We’re really excited to be partnering with Sound and Music and Sunderland Culture on Composer-Curator, supporting artists with a link to the city to create exciting new work that places audiences right at the heart.”